 How to sell on eBay’s international sites

-Advanced international selling is when you sell directly on eBay’s 13 international sites, creating a separate listings for each site that you want to sell on.
+Alternatively, you can sell directly on eBay’s 13 international sites by creating a separate listing for each site that you want to sell on.
 This requires you to translate your product description into the local language.
-You should also do some research into what products are suitable to sell in which countries, as well as how to tailor your price and descriptions.
+You'll also need to do some research into what products are suitable to sell in which countries, as well as how to tailor your price and descriptions.
 Categories will vary across different sites and when creating your listing you will need to select ‘Delivery from abroad’ as the delivery option.

 Accepting international payments